If you’ve ever found yourself with a bottle of moisturizer in your hand wondering if it should go on before or after your sunscreen, you’re not alone.

 Have you given sheet masks a whirl yet?
 Originating in South Korea – where an intensive skin care regimen is the norm – sheet masks are a convenient way to deliver a big dose of nourishing ingredients to the skin.

 The masks are made of cotton, paper, or cellulose and drenched in “essences.”
-These essences contain nutrients and moisturizers that the skin loves.
-And, because these essences are literally sealed in by the mask, all those good nutrients get a chance to sink deeply into your skin, instead of evaporating into the air.9
+These essences contain moisture and nutrients that the skin loves.
+And, because these essences are literally sealed in by the mask, all those good nutrients get a chance to sink deeply into your pores, instead of evaporating into the air.9

-You can apply a sheet mask after letting your serum sink in for several minutes.
+You can apply a sheet mask after letting your serum sink into your pores for several minutes.